 As an EU, EEA, or Swiss resident it’s quite straight-forward to register as an economically self-sufficient resident in Malta.

 Just make sure you meet the requirements, bring the necessary documentation, and show up at Identity Malta in the Evans Building in Valetta.
-Walk down the stairs to the lowest level, take the door to your right, and the last door on your left will be the section for EU/EEA/Swiss citizens registering as residents in Malta.
+Walk down the stairs to the lowest level (-1), skip queueing at the main reception but rather take the door to your right, and the last door on your left will be the section for EU/EEA/Swiss citizens registering as residents in Malta.

 You’ll need to fill out an application form.
 You can either print it yourself, or show up at Identity Malta and get a copy there.